lsv62/DipTrace/source/DipTraceVocabulary.rst

     File
-        * Titles and Sheet Setup - establishing the size of the schematic sheet and placing the drawing frame
+        * Titles and Sheet Setup - establishing the size of the schematic sheet and placing the drawing frame:  ANSI A
-            * ANSI A
+        * Preview - preview a printing

+    Edit
+        Copy Matrix - bulk copying

     View
         * Graphics Mode